 But what happens if your driving license expires in 10 years, time by which the transitory period will have completely ended?

-Then probably there will be a way to exchange to the European driving license.
-A lot of countries who are not from the EU, like Ukrania, can exchange the Ukranian one for the European one.
+Then probably there will be a way to exchange the European driving license.
+A lot of countries who are not from the EU, like Ukrania, can exchange the Ukrainian one for the European one.

 Therefore, it is highly likely that you as a UK citizen will need to update for the new one as a non-European Union country.

 Get specialized assistance

 As you have seen, as Brexit consequences end being fully incorporated, many areas of the lives of British citizens in Spain will drastically change.
 Taxes, their legal status as foreigners, social security…

 As immigration lawyers with tons of British clients, we can advise you while making sure none of those changes becomes a real problem.
 That is why, if you need specialized legal advice in any area, do not hesitate to contact us, we will be happy to help you!